Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: data and analysis methods

 \subsection{Data}

-We compile data for five FRB–PRS systems that have been reported to host compact persistent radio sources or persistent radio counterparts.
+We compile data for five FRB–PRS systems that have been reported to host compact PRSs.
 For each system, we compile all available PRS flux-density measurements together with the FRB burst data obtained during the corresponding periods of PRS monitoring, focusing on observational campaigns that span extended time intervals.
 The burst sample is restricted to L-band observations, where the observational coverage is the most extensive for these repeaters, enabling a more uniform and statistically robust characterisation of their burst activity.
 The references for all PRS and burst data used in this work are summarised in Table \ref{tab:frb_prs}.